 James is arrested and goes to the federal courthouse to face prosecution.
-There, he invokes his right to a jury composed of people from the state and district where the crime was committed, as stated in the Sixth Amendment.
+There, he invokes his right to a constitutionally legitimate jury composed of people from the state and district where the federal crime was committed, as stated in the Sixth Amendment.
 Well, okay, what’s the problem with that?

 5. Just that no one – not a single person – lives in the 50 square mile area that overlaps the state of Idaho and the District of Wyoming.
-This is the Yellowstone Zone of Death.
 No person, no jury.
-No jury, criminal walks free.
+No jury, the criminal walks free.

 6. Michigan State University law professor Brian C. Kalt discovered this loophole in the law.

-7. The Yellowstone Zone of Death was bought to attention in his 2005 Georgetown Law Journal article, ‘The Perfect Crime.’
+7. It was brought to attention in his 2005 Georgetown Law Journal article, ‘The Perfect Crime.’
 Since its publication on March 25, 2005, it has amassed thousands of downloads.
 In this article, Kalt talks about this aptly named ‘Constitutional rusty nail.’
 He outlines the history behind the need for local jurors for a trial.
 He also highlights the importance of the venue, where the crime takes place, and vicinage, as in where the jury hails from.

 8. In the early American colonies, a law persisted that allowed British soldiers to be taken back to England for trial after killing colonists in the US.